 So once more I had an 8cell Egg Transfer.

 This time I spoke to my Dr to do some tests considering my chemicals.
-If I didn’t ask we would never do the clotting disorder test.
+If I didn’t ask we would never do the blood clotting disorder test.
 I found out I had a mild disorder of thrombophilia, PAI1 heterozygote, and MTHFR A1298C, also heterozygote.

 This time we also didn’t make it, but finally, we have some new information, and finally, I no longer have free natural cycles and no more rear of ovulating before ER… now we have 3 more stimulated.